 On the weekends, you might also see some of the luxury yachts that belong to members of the royal family.

 - Pros: Fun tour, up close to the Palms

 - Cons: Weather dependent, can be windy

-After your visit ‘At the Top,’ you should go back to Dubai Mall and walk down from the Apple store escalator and exit through the swiveling doors.
+After your visit to ‘At the Top,’ you should go back to Dubai Mall, walk down from the Apple store escalator, and exit through the swiveling doors.

-It’s very tricky to capture the building’s entire length in photos, so you might see a lot of people squatting down to the ground while trying to take pictures.
+It’s very tricky to capture the building’s entire length in photos, so you might see many people squatting down on the ground while trying to take pictures.

-And before you know it, you’ll suddenly hear a blast of music and a loud gush of water thundering towards the sky.
+And before you know it, you’ll suddenly hear a blast of music and a loud gush of water thundering toward the sky.